teamstarter/jira-standard-version-release-check/README.md

 ### Setting up .env file

 You need to add the following entries in your env or in a .env file located in the current folder.
+For all of the 'STATUS' in the env variable, you can set many of them if you delimit them with commas.
 ⚠️ Caution: the Jira API uses the language set in the Jira app.
 Be mindful of that when setting the following Jira status values.

 ```